Richard's Brew Guide

 NooTea Brew 2 changes noticeably when you adjust how you brew it.

 If your first cup isn't quite right, don't assume it's 'not for you'.
-A little more leaf, a little less water, or a shorter brew can completely change the result.
+A little more leaf or a little less water can completely change the result.

 This is very different to normal tea

-Most people brew tea with a small pinch of leaf, lots of water, and a long infusion.
+Most people brew tea with a small pinch of leaf and lots of water.

 Brew 2 is almost the opposite.